My Way: Background

-In 2000, the 1969 release of "My Way" by Frank Sinatra on Reprise Records was inducted into the Grammy Hall of Fame.
+In 2000, the 1969 release of "My Way" by Sinatra on Reprise Records was inducted into the Grammy Hall of Fame.

 Despite asserting that he never intended to sing the song himself, Anka recorded "My Way" in 1969 on The John Davidson Show, shortly after Sinatra's recording was released.
-Anka recorded it four other times as well: in 1996 (as a duet with Gabriel Byrne, performed in the film Mad Dog Time); in 1998 in Spanish as "A mi manera" (duet with Julio Iglesias); in 2007 (as a duet with Jon Bon Jovi); and in 2013 (as a duet with Garou).
+Anka recorded it four other times as well: in 1996 (as a duet with Gabriel Byrne, performed in the film Mad Dog Time); in 1998 in Spanish as "A mi manera" (duet with Julio Iglesias); in 2007 (as a duet with Jon Bon Jovi, having with his band Bon Jovi earlier referenced Sinatra's recording in their 2000 hit "It's My Life"); and in 2013 (as a duet with Garou).
+In addition, François himself later recorded "My Way" on his 1977 English album Claude François en Anglais.

+In June 2026, CBS News included the song in its list of the 250 essential American songs of the past 250 years.